powergun/hsAlgorithms/binary-tree/README.md

 therefore `min_depth <= log(n + 1)`;
 plug in the previous property:
 `max_depth <= 2 * min_depth => max_depth <= 2 * log(n + 1)`

+the balance function:

+P/36

+> the balance function acts just like the T constructor except that
+> it massages its arguments as necessary to enforce the balance
+> invariants.

+repair red-red violation

+> The balance function detects and repairs each red-red violation
+> when it processes the black parent of the red node with a red child.